cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 ## Decision

-We will modify the MultiStore interface and its concrete (`basemulti` and `cachemulti`) implementations and introduce a new `listenkv.Store` to allow listening to specific state changes in underlying KVStores and routing the output to consumers.
+We will modify the `MultiStore` interface and its concrete (`rootmulti` and `cachemulti`) implementations and introduce a new `listenkv.Store` to allow listening to specific state changes in underlying KVStores.
-We will also introduce two approaches for exposing the data to consumers: writing to files and writing to a gRPC stream.
+We will also introduce two approaches for exposing the data to external consumers: writing to files and writing to a gRPC stream.

 ### Listening interface
 In a new file- `store/types/listening.go`- we will create a `Listening` interface for streaming out an allowed subset of state changes from a KVStore.